Tennis Australia: The ATP Cup

-The ATP Cup is men's team competition that is annually hosted in Australia by Tennis Australia.
-Players from 24 different countries participate in the ATP Cup.
-The tournaments are held in the NSW Tennis Centre at Sydney Olympic Park prior to the Australian Open.
+The ATP Cup is a men's team competition that is annually hosted in Australia by Tennis Australia.
+Players from 24 countries participate.
+The tournaments are held in the NSW Tennis Centre at Sydney Olympic Park before the Australian Open.
 The total prize money of US$15 million is distributed to the winners.
-The players also win up to 750 singles and 250 doubles ATP ranking points.
+The players can also win up to 750 singles and 250 doubles ATP ranking points.

 The Davis Cup

-The Davis Cup is men's international Tennis Tournament organised annually by various countries.
-It owned and regulated by International Tennis Foundation and Kosmos Tennis Group.
+The Davis Cup is a Men's International Tennis Tournament organized annually by various countries.
+It is owned and regulated by the International Tennis Foundation and Kosmos Tennis Group.
 Tennis Australia frequently hosts the Davis Cup for Australia.
-It hosted 12 Davis Cup contest from 1946 to 2017.
+It hosted 12 Davis Cup contests from 1946 to 2017.
 The 2017 Davis Cup held at the Kooyong Lawn Tennis Club was the most recent Davis Cup played in Australia.

 Fed Cup / Billie Jean King Cup

-Like Davis Cup, Fed Cup is world's largest women's international team championship.
-The Fed Cup has 116 countries participating and top 12 countries compete in the finals.
+Like the Davis Cup, the Fed Cup is the world's largest women's international team championship.
+116 countries participate in the Fed Cup and the top 12 countries compete in the finals.
 The tournaments run for over one week.
-In 2020, it was renamed as Billie Jean King Cup after the 10-time winning champion Billie Jean King.
+In 2020, it was renamed the Billie Jean King Cup after the 10-time winning champion Billie Jean King.
 The most recent Fed Cup hosted by Tennis Australia was in 2019 in Perth, WA.
 The event considerably contributed to the state's economy.
-It attracted more than 3000 people to Perth who spent AUD4.5 million.
-Also, as the tournament was broadcast internationally, it highlighted the state's attractions to the international tourists.
-This would help boost WA's tourism markets in future.
+It attracted more than 3000 people to Perth who spent AU$ 4.5 million.
+Also, as the tournament was broadcast internationally, it highlighted the state's attractions to international tourists.
+This would help boost WA's tourism markets in the future.

 The Australian Pro Tour

-The Australian Pro Tour includes Pro Tour events, Australian Money Tournaments and the Asia-Pacific Tennis League that run for 36 weeks every year.
+The Australian Pro Tour includes Pro Tour events, Australian Money Tournaments, and the Asia-Pacific Tennis League that run for 36 weeks every year.
 The participants receive 15,105 world ranking points and the finalists share US$111,500 in prize money.
 The tournaments provide opportunities for emerging tennis players to practice professional tennis as well as connect with international tennis professionals.
 The tournaments allow players to choose a wide range of categories including surfaces, venues, and circuits.
-The tournament also offers international participants an opportunity to explore the iconic areas Australia as the tournaments are played across the nation in regional and metropolitan arenas.
+The tournament also offers international participants an opportunity to explore the iconic areas of Australia as the tournaments are played across the nation in regional and metropolitan areas.